The Best Burger Trends

 Many of today’s best hamburger recipes draw inspiration from around the globe.
 Incorporating unexpected flavors offers diners a surprising twist.
 More importantly, burgers with international flavor profiles—especially Asian— really work.
 Groundbreaking burgers combine unlikely ingredients to create something bigger than the sum of their parts.

 There is significant mainstream potential here.
 The key to successful fusion burgers is subtlety; the finished product should still be recognizable as a burger.
-Kalbi Burger in Los Angeles, for example, combines a custom-grind beef-rib and chuck patty with kimchee, Korean vinaigrette, American cheese, lettuce, tomato, and onion.
+One example combines a custom-grind beef-rib and chuck patty with kimchee, Korean vinaigrette, American cheese, lettuce, tomato, and onion.
 It’s still a burger, only different.

 Nationwide, trend-setting restaurants continue to push the limits with creative burgers.
 Luxury-meat grinds and premium beef offer indulgence without breaking the bank in terms of your food costs.
 Well-dressed with smart toppings, these are no ordinary hamburgers.
 If signature burgers can command up to 50 percent of sales, you know customers are hungry for more.
 This next phase of the “burger boom” provides more: more flavors, more indulgence, more to love.